codedhola/wild-oasis-customer/README.md

-This is the Client facing side for wild oasis
+### WIld Oasis (Client)

+This project is made with Vite, code written by Coded Hola ❤️